 When they arrived at Lazarus’ home in Bethany, they found Mary and Martha grief-stricken.
 They had buried their brother four days earlier.
 Jesus had not come to help.
 They were confused and frustrated, but their faith in Jesus was intact (John 11:17–36).
 Everything became clear when Jesus did the unexpected: He went to Lazarus’ tomb and raised him from the dead (John 11:43–44).

-The entire episode of Lazarus’ sickness, death, and resurrection worked toward giving glory to God and increasing the faith of Jesus’ followers, just as Jesus had said when He heard of Lazarus’ illness.
+The entire episode of Lazarus’ sickness, death, and restoration to life worked toward giving glory to God and increasing the faith of Jesus’ followers, just as Jesus had said when He heard of Lazarus’ illness.
 Just before He raised Lazarus, Jesus prayed, “Father, I thank you that you have heard me.
 I knew that you always hear me, but I said this for the benefit of the people standing here, that they may believe that you sent me” (John 11:41–42).
 Jesus’ prayer was answered: Lazarus came back to life, and “many of the Jews who had come to visit Mary, and had seen what Jesus did, believed in him” (John 11:45).

 When Jesus called to Lazarus, Lazarus emerged from the tomb—not a zombie or half-dead or undead, but fully alive and well.
 Such is the power of Christ.
 Scripture never records what Lazarus experienced during his four days in the tomb.
 We assume that his soul/spirit was in paradise, where the other Lazarus was.

 After Lazarus was raised from the dead, the chief priests and Pharisees plotted to kill him, because so many witnesses to the miracle believed in Jesus (John 12:9–11).
 The enemies of Christ couldn’t deny the miracle; the next best thing, in their view, was to destroy the evidence—in this case, the evidence was a living, breathing person.
 But they couldn’t stop the truth from spreading.